joshraphael/retroachievements/Guides/SOS/guide.md

 _Reach the boiler room in the nick of time (after the second and final capsize cutscene)_
 </pre></big>

+This requires entering the boiler room after the game's internal clock has reached 60 minutes.
+This is indicated by a second image of the ship capsizing, followed by the music changing and the ship more rapidly filling up with water.

+You won't have a lot of time to reach the boiler room once the clock hits 60 minutes, so the easiest way to get this achievement is to more quickly reach the room just outside the boiler room, then to stand by the door to the boiler room and use your emulator's fast forward button to speed things the rest of the way.
+Then as soon as the clock hits 60 minutes and you see the 2nd ship capsize image, you can then rush into the boiler room.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/40731.png">